 Media Studies aims to develop students into CRITICAL consumers and ANALYTICAL appraisers of media texts, and to equip them with knowledge about Institutions and Audiences with focus on some of the biggest industries in our Western world.
 Media Studies also aims to develop students into INFORMED PRODUCERS of media texts.

 The year 9 course prepare students by focusing on key knowledge and skills, theoretical and practical, they will need to successfully complete their GCSE Media Studies.

-Introduction to key media concepts
+Introduction to key concepts of media studies?